apache/openwhisk/docs/webactions.md

 $ wsk action create /guest/demo/hello hello.js -a web-export true
 ```

 The `web-export` annotation allows the action to be accessible as a web action via a new REST interface.
 The URL that is structured as follows: `https://{APIHOST}/api/v1/experimental/web/{QUALIFIED ACTION NAME}.{EXT}`.
 The fully qualified name of an action consists of three parts: the namespace, the package name, and the action name.

+*The fully qualified name of the action must include its package name, which is `default` if the action is not in a named package.*

 An example is `guest/demo/hello`.
 The last part of the URI called the `extension` which is typically `.http` although other values are permitted as described later.
 The web action API path may be used with `curl` or `wget` without an API key.
 It may even be entered directly in your browser.

 Try opening [https://${APIHOST}/api/v1/experimental/web/guest/demo/hello.http?name=Jane](https://${APIHOST}/api/v1/experimental/web/guest/demo/hello.http?name=Jane) in your web browser.
 Or try invoking the action via `curl`:
 ```